rage/java-programming-fall-19/data/part-1/5-calculating.md

 <!-- Kun olet saanut edellisen tehtävän toteutettua, kokeile mikä on suurin mahdollinen kertolasku minkä saat laskettua.
 Huomaamasi ilmiön taustalla on se, että kokonaislukumuuttujan arvo voi olla korkeintaan 2<sup>31</sup>-1 eli 2147483647.
 Tämä johtuu siitä, että kokonaislukumuuttujat esitetään tietokoneen muistissa 32 bitin avulla.
 Tähän tutustutaan tarkemmin muunmuassa kurssilla Tietokoneen toiminta. -->

 Once you have completed the previous exercise, try finding out the greatest possible multiplication that you can calculate.
 The reason behind the phenomenon you've observed is that the value of an integer value is capped at the maximum of 2<sup>31</sup>-1(i.e. 2147483647).
 This is because integer variables are represented with 32 bits in the computer's memory.
-Variable representation is covered in more detail on the Computer Organization course, as well as others.
+Variable representation is covered in more detail on the Computer Organization course.

 <!-- ## Jakolasku -->